jacobgc/Rodgers-Reminders/README.md

 8 | Button | Delete Confirmation | To identify any issues with the buttons on the target | Left Mouse Button | The buttons should either delete the reminder or preserve it as the user canceled | ??
 9 |

-### My Time management and planning

-### How I used feedback from my manager

-### Investigation techniques used for the interview

-### How I managed the system expectations

-### My behaviour and the impact on the outcomes of the system, to include professionalism, etiquette, supportive of others, timely and appropriate leadership and accountability

-### Evaluating my recommendations and decisions